daredia/gruber/README.md

 There is no need to spin up a local database, as this app currently points to a PostgreSQL db deployed on Heroku.
 The database is already populated with some sample data.

 Visit localhost on port 4568 to view the [Shopper Application landing page](http://localhost:4568/).
+Note that, upon submitting an application, you will not actually receive an email.

 The Applicant Analysis endpoint can be accessed at a link like [this one](http://localhost:4568/api/funnels.json?start_date=2014-01-01&end_date=2016-12-10)

 ## Going Forward